 - In a typical day, how much time do you spend on obsessive thoughts and compulsive behavior?

-- Have any of your relatives had a mental illness?
+- Have any of your relatives had a mental health disorder?

 - Have you experienced any trauma or major stress?